fusonic/php-extensions/packages/ddd-extensions/README.md

 }
 ```

-### Assertions

-The domain layer does not depend on any validation services.
-Validation logic has to be inside the models themselves.
-For assertions in the domain there is a static helper class with common assertion functions.
-See: `Fusonic\DDDExtensions\Domain\Validation\Assert`.

 ### Domain exceptions

 Domain exceptions can only be thrown from within the domain.
 All domain exceptions must implement